Is There An Age Limit On The Breastmilk?

 Here are some tips for selecting the right photos to send in:

 File size: preferably high resolution as more detail will come through into the painting.
-I have a suite of software to enhance low resolution photos, so I have managed to obtain great results from low quality photos before.
+I have worked with photos as small as 40kb before and the process has still worked.

 File type: all

 Photo features: detailed fabrics in clothing look great in a painting.

 Make sure the top of the head is not cut off, if its only slightly cut off that's fine, I can edit it.

 Looking away from the camera, and looking towards the other subject (ie, mother looking at child) evokes a more loving vibe.

 Remove accessories such as pacifiers /dummies, hats, sunglasses.

 What is the turn around time for the Family Portrait Paintings and Breastmilk Portrait Paintings?

 Please expect up to 2 weeks to complete the painting.
 This excludes shipping times.